 August 1 Declared Day Of Mourning In Kyiv

-"Tomorrow, August 1, will be a day of mourning in Kyiv in memory of the victims of the enemy's massive attack on the capital.
-On this day, flags will be flown at half-mast on all municipal buildings.
-It is also recommended that national flags be lowered on buildings of both state and private ownership," the statement reads.Read also: Death toll from Russian attack on Kyiv rises to 11
+“Tomorrow, August 1, has been declared a day of mourning in Kyiv.
+In memory of the victims of the enemy's massive attack on the capital.
+On this day, flags will be flown at half-mast on all municipal buildings in the city.
+It is also recommended to fly state flags at half-mast on state and privately owned buildings,” the post says.Read also: UN Security Council to discuss shelling of Kyiv on July 31 on Friday

 Legal Disclaimer: